 Ken spent his life caring for others.
 He took care of both his parents when they experienced serious heart problems.
 He had the medical background and the proximity to be present at the right time and took appropriate action.
 After a lifetime of helping others overcome health issues, unfortunately there was no one to help him overcome his.
 Ken will be missed by all of those who knew him.

-To send flowers to the family of Kenneth Petersen, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Kenneth Petersen, please visit Tribute Store